LorenzoPegorari/GSoC25-report/logs.md

     - *05/08 Thu*: Discovered that my project got accepted! 😊🎉
     - *05/09 Fri*: Dealt with all the GSoC-related bureaucratic stuff
     - *05/10 Sat*: Created [this repo](https://github.com/LorenzoPegorari/GSoC25-report) to share with my mentors what I am working / have worked on
     - *05/12 Mon*: Made a quick fix to <ins>revert the hacks done to create a personalized title bar and restore the "standard Qt" look</ins><sup>#60</sup>.
-I tested this code only on Ubuntu 24.04.1 LTS
+I tested this code only on Ubuntu 24.04.1 LTS at the moment
-    - *05/13 Tue*: Started working on <ins>prototyping a basic CLI</ins><sup>?</sup> in order to try to identify possible issues that could arise (so that I can discuss them with the mentors before the Coding Period starts)
+    - *05/13 Tue*: Started working on prototyping a basic CLI in order to try to identify possible issues that could arise (so that I can discuss them with the mentors before the Coding Period starts)
     - *05/14 Wed*: Participated in the "*Welcome 2025 Contributor talk and Q&A*" by the GSoC team
-    - *05/15 Thu*: Kept working on the <ins>CLI prototype</ins><sup>?</sup>
+    - *05/15 Thu*: Kept working on the CLI prototype
-    - *05/19 Mon*: Tried all day to build and compile brlcad, MOOSE and arbalest on Windows 11, but without any luck (for some reason arbalest cannot execute properly because it does not find `Qt6OpenGLWidgets`).
-Although, I think that I did spot a bug that can be easily solved: when compiling arbalest, I got the error `rpcndr.h: 'byte': ambiguous symbol` (this is a [known issue with Windows headers](https://developercommunity.visualstudio.com/t/93889)).
+    - *05/19 Mon*: Tried to build and compile brlcad, MOOSE and arbalest on Windows 11, but without any luck (for some reason arbalest cannot execute properly because it does not find `Qt6OpenGLWidgets`).
+Although, I spotted a bug that can be easily solved: when compiling arbalest, I got the error `rpcndr.h: 'byte': ambiguous symbol` (this is a [known issue with Windows headers](https://developercommunity.visualstudio.com/t/93889)).
 To fix it, I simply <ins>removed the `using namespace std;` in `Utils.h`, and I then changed all the few instances where this statement was meaningful by manually adding `std::`</ins><sup>#59</sup>
-    - *05/20 Tue*: A storm caused a problem with my Internet Service Provider in my local area, so I basically didn't have Internet all day...
-I kept trying to build arbalest though, but with no success unfortunately
+    - *05/20 Tue*: A storm caused a problem with my Internet Service Provider in my local area, so I didn't have Internet.
+Anyway, I kept trying to build arbalest on Windows 11, but with no success unfortunately
+    - *05/21 Wed*: Still no Internet.
+I kept working on the CLI prototype
     - *05/22 Thu*: Internet got fixed finally.
-Also I kept working on the <ins>CLI prototype</ins><sup>?</sup>, particularly exploring how to use the already created `QgConsole` (in qtcad)
+Also I kept working on the CLI prototype, particularly exploring how to use the already created `QgConsole` (in `libqtcad`)
-    - *05/23 Fri*: Worked on the <ins>CLI prototype</ins><sup>?</sup>
+    - *05/23 Fri*: Kept working on the CLI prototype and exploring `libqtcad`
     - *05/25 Sun*: Started working on the <ins>new theme creator feature</ins><sup>x</sup>, focusing on how to make it so that themes can be changed at runtime (without closing and reopening the application)
     - *05/26 Mon*: Kept working on the <ins>new theme creator feature</ins><sup>x</sup>
     - *05/27 Tue*: Found a way to make it so that <ins>themes can change at runtime without restarting the application</ins><sup>#64</sup>.
 I need to make it sure that it works correctly in all possible cases